cev-api/Wurst7-CevAPI/README.md

 - Colors: fixed, rainbow, or by owner type.
 - Toggles for held-trident highlights.

+### LavaWaterESP
+- Highlights lava and water blocks (source and flowing) with boxes and or traces.
+- Per type toggles, color and transparency sliders.
+- Render cap and adjustable chunk radius to keep FPS down and the view unobstructive.

 ### Waypoints
 - Create and save waypoints, with optional automatic death waypoints for all players.
 - Manager UI (`.waypoints` or apostrophe key).